-FULL-TIME STUDENT
+FULL-TIME UNDERGRADUATE STUDENT

-A full-time student at the main campus is one who is carrying a minimum of 12 academic credit hours.
-If a student wishes to register for more than 18 credit hours, he or she must have written permission as follows: 19-20 credits requires permission from the department chair; 21-23 credits also requires permission from the school dean; and 24 or more credits also requires permission from the vice president for academic affairs.
+A full-time undergraduate student is one who is carrying a minimum of 12 academic credit hours.
+If a main campus student wishes to register for more than 18 credit hours, he or she must have written permission as follows: 19-20 credits requires permission from the Department Chair; 21-23 credits also requires permission from the school Dean; and 24 or more credits also requires permission from the vice president for academic affairs.